 My recipe for these Authentic Italian Meatballs and Sauce comes from my Italian Grandmother and Great Aunt on my Mom’s side.
-I promise you it doesn’t get any more traditional than my Italian Meatballs in Sauce
+I promise you it doesn’t get any more traditional than my Italian Meatball recipe in Sauce

 PIN IT!!
 Save your favorite recipes to Pinterest.
 Follow The Brooklyn Mom on Pinterest for more recipe ideas and healthy living tips!

 I grew up in an Italian family where Sunday dinner was at 1:00 PM every week at my Great Grandmother’s house in Brooklyn.
 Attendance was mandatory and included all of my extended family of aunts and cousins.
 As a kid you take for granted these moments in time, but they definitely contribute to the foundation of who you grow into as an adult.
 Not only from time spent with family, but the food.
 Food has become a huge part of my life and how I carry on traditions and pass those on to my own daughter.

 This meatball recipe is adapted from my Aunt Pat, who passed away last year at the age of 95.
 The sauce is from my beloved Grandmother, my Nani Rita who my daughter is named after.
 Ive made some changes over the years to make them my own.
 I bake my meatballs in the oven instead of frying them because, not only are they healthier, I find that they stay together better and there is less mess.
 I love to cook, but I HATE to clean (and I’m also not very good at cleaning lol).
 Some things just don’t change-like using an “eggshell” of water to make the meatballs “fluff” and handfuls as measurements, as per my Aunt Pat.

 Mixing the meatball mixture is super quick and easy in my Kitchen Aid Stand Mixer.
 And again, less clean up just the way I like it lol.